-- Human Resources will send candidates an interim email explaining to the candidate that they were not selected for an initial interview, but could be called in for an interview if requested by the committee or Superintendent/President, Executive VP, Dean, and Department Chair. - Internal candidates will be contacted by the Department Chair or Dean to inform them that they were not selected for an initial interview, but could be called in for an interview if requested by the committee or Superintendent/President, Executive VP, Dean, or Department Chair.
+- Human Resources will send candidates an email explaining to the candidate that they were not selected for an initial interview. - Internal candidates will be contacted by the Department Chair or Dean to inform them that they were not selected for an initial interview.